Williams celebrates 100th with a party

-The centenarian is a mother, grandmother, homemaker, dedicated churchgoer and a native of Darlington County.
-On Saturday family and friends gathered at Jerusalem Baptist Church to celebrate and afterwards a car parade drove down Sixth Street to Jerusalem Baptist to pay tribute to Williams and wish her “happy birthday.”
+She is a mother, grandmother, homemaker, dedicated churchgoer and a native of Darlington County.
+On Saturday family and friends gathered at Jerusalem Baptist Church to celebrate and afterward a car parade drove down Sixth Street to Jerusalem Baptist to pay tribute to Williams and wish her a happy birthday.

 Williams, who was born on April 5, 1922, in the Centerville community near Hartsville, said what she wanted most for her birthday is “if I make it (to 100) I just want to thank the Lord and be with my family.”

-Cleo attributes her long life to always trying to help others and treating everybody right
+Williams attributes her long life to always trying to help others and treating everybody right.

 She is the daughter of the late Mr. and Mrs. Boykin Jackson Sr. She graduated from Butler High School in Hartsville and later married the late Hercules Williams, with whom she shared three children – Carolyn, Ted and Doris.